SharePoint/sp-dev-docs/docs/general-development/overview-of-the-sharepoint-mobile-client-authentication-object-model.md

 ---
-title: Overview of the SharePoint 2013 mobile client authentication object model ms.prod: SHAREPOINT ms.assetid: 00ee657f-a32a-495e-80b4-83ac0f60df44
+title: Overview of the SharePoint mobile client authentication object model ms.prod: SHAREPOINT ms.assetid: 00ee657f-a32a-495e-80b4-83ac0f60df44
 ---

-# Overview of the SharePoint 2013 mobile client authentication object model
+# Overview of the SharePoint mobile client authentication object model
-Get an overview of development with the authentication APIs of the SharePoint 2013 client object model for Silverlight.
+Get an overview of development with the authentication APIs of the SharePoint client object model for Silverlight.
 ## Authentication and client context on a Windows Phone
 <a name="SP15Mobileclientauth_auth"> </a>

 The process of authenticating a SharePoint user on a Windows Phone 7.5 is a little different from the same process on a client computer.
-Client code on a Windows Phone 7.5 first creates an object of the **Authenticator** class or **ODataAuthenticator** class, which were added to the SharePoint 2013client object model for Microsoft Silverlight for Windows Phone.
+Client code on a Windows Phone 7.5 first creates an object of the **Authenticator** class or **ODataAuthenticator** class, which were added to the SharePointclient object model for Microsoft Silverlight for Windows Phone.
 It then uses this object as the user's credentials.

 > **Note:**
-> For more information about the APIs that are discussed in this section, see  [Overview of the SharePoint 2013 mobile object model](overview-of-the-sharepoint-mobile-object-model.md).
+> For more information about the APIs that are discussed in this section, see  [Overview of the SharePoint mobile object model](overview-of-the-sharepoint-mobile-object-model.md).
 For more information about the SharePoint client object model for Silverlight, see  [Managed Client Object Model](http://msdn.microsoft.com/en-us/library/ee537247.aspx) and [Using the Silverlight Object Model](http://msdn.microsoft.com/en-us/library/ee538971.aspx).